Nitish2026/8-Bit-ALU/README.md

 # 8-bit Arithmetic Logic Unit (ALU) Design Using Circuit Verse

-## 📖 Introduction
+## Introduction
-An Arithmetic Logic Unit (ALU) is the core component of a digital system responsible for performing arithmetic and logical operations.
+An **Arithmetic Logic Unit (ALU)** is the core component of a digital system responsible for performing arithmetic and logical operations.

-This project presents the design of an **8-bit ALU** using a hierarchical approach:
-- 1-bit ALU (basic unit)
-- 4-bit ALU (constructed using four 1-bit ALUs)
-- 8-bit ALU (constructed using two 4-bit ALUs)
+This project presents the design and simulation of an 8-bit Arithmetic Logic Unit (ALU) using a hierarchical and modular approach.
+The ALU is constructed by combining two 4-bit ALUs, where each 4-bit ALU is further built using four 1-bit ALU units.
+Each 1-bit ALU is capable of performing multiple operations including ***Arithmetic operation***, as well as ***Logical operations*** along with bit ***Shift operations***.
+The use of this structured design approach simplifies scalability, improves flexibility, and reduces overall complexity.
+The complete system is implemented and verified using CircuitVerse to ensure correct functionality for all operations.

 The design is implemented and simulated using CircuitVerse.

 ---

-## ❗ Problem Statement
+## Problem Statement
 Design a scalable ALU capable of performing multiple arithmetic and logical operations efficiently using a modular approach.

 Traditional ALU designs can become complex when scaling to higher bit widths.
 This project focuses on reducing complexity using hierarchical design.

 ---

-## 🎯 Objectives
+## Objectives
 - To design a 1-bit ALU capable of multiple operations
 - To construct a 4-bit ALU using 1-bit ALU blocks
 - To construct an 8-bit ALU using 4-bit ALU blocks